941design/podsink/SPECIFICATION.md

 - The application starts with the main menu displaying all available options.
 - Users navigate using ↑↓/jk keys or keyboard shortcuts (p/e/q/c/x).
 - Pressing Enter or a shortcut key activates the selected option.
-- All submenus (search results, episodes, queue, etc.) can be exited with ESC or x to return to the main menu.
+- All submenus (search results, episodes, queue, etc.) can be exited with ESC to return to the main menu.
+When viewing podcast or episode search results, pressing `x` returns to the respective list instead of leaving the submenu.
 - No traditional command prompt - all interactions are menu-driven with dedicated input modes for search queries.

 ### Search & Subscribe Flow
 The `search` command (or `[s]` shortcut from the subscriptions view) enters **search input mode**, where the prompt changes to `search>`.
 The user types their search query and presses Enter to execute the search.
+Submitting an empty query (press Enter on a blank input) closes the prompt and returns to the current list.
 Press `Esc` to exit search mode without searching.
 When viewing episodes, pressing `[s]` opens an `episodes search>` prompt that filters the episode list by title or podcast.

+While viewing podcast search results invoked from the subscriptions list, pressing `x` returns to the subscriptions list; pressing `Esc` returns to the main menu.
+Episode searches behave similarly: `x` restores the previous episode list while `Esc` exits to the main menu.

 After executing a search or running `list subscriptions`, an interactive list of podcasts is displayed: